KF5012-AI2020/Practical5/README.md

 # Practical5
 Neural Networks

 ## Overview
-In [this practical](https://github.com/KF5012-AI2020/Practical5) you will be use neural networks to solve different problems.
-First you will examine how neural networks can be applied to tabular data
+In [this practical](https://github.com/KF5012-AI2020/Practical5) you will use neural networks to solve different problems.
+First you will examine how neural networks can be applied to tabular data, then you will explore convolutional neural networks for image classification.

+The goal of this practical session is to show you that neural networks are much easier to code than to understand, and even simple networks can be very powerful.

+Also, this is a great chance to ask questions about your project proposals that will be due this Friday.

 ## What is in this Practical Session
 1. Neural Networks for Diagnosis of Diabetes